 You may unlock this video for FREE.
 Enter your email address for instant access.

-A Clostridium Difficile Infection or CDI is a type of bacterial infection that can affect the digestive system.
-It most commonly affects people who are staying in hospital.
-The symptoms of a Clostridium Difficile infection can develop when you are taking, or have just finished taking, an antibiotic.
+A Clostridium difficile Infection or CDI is a type of bacterial infection that can affect the digestive system.
+It most commonly affects people who are staying in the hospital.
+The symptoms of a Clostridium difficile infection can develop when you are taking, or have just finished taking, an antibiotic.
 Occasionally symptoms may appear up to 10 weeks after you finish taking antibiotics.

-Life threatening cases may need surgery to remove a damaged section of the bowel which is required in around 1 in a 100 cases.
+Life-threatening cases may need surgery to remove a damaged section of the bowel which is required in around 1 in 100 cases.
 Severe cases of Clostridium Difficile Infection – especially when they occur in people who were already very ill – can be fatal.

 As CDIs are usually caused by antibiotics, the majority of cases happen in a healthcare environment, such as a hospital or care home.
 Older people are most at risk from infection.
-People aged over 65 account for three quarters of all cases.
+People aged over 65 accounts for three-quarters of all cases.